ROTC HISTORY: ARMY ROTC – PAST TO PRESENT

 Battalion History – UNC Charlotte Army ROTC

-In 1981, the first fulltime detachment with full cadet cadre was established at The university of North Carolina at Charlotte.
+In 1981, the first fulltime detachment with full cadet cadre was established at the University of North Carolina at Charlotte.
+Cadet Terry Wiley was the first UNC Charlotte Cadet Battalion Commander.
 Previously cadets would make the long drive up to Davidson to participate in ROTC.
 Cadet Cadre at UNC Charlotte trained junior cadets in preparation for Advanced Camp.
 During this time cadets were often seen at many exhibitions and displays around campus, even rappelling off the Colvard and Kennedy Buildings educating the campus about the purpose of ROTC.

 In the 1983 Prospector Yearbook, the Army ROTC is shown for the first and only time.
 Yearbooks ceased at UNC Charlotte in 1985 and this was the only time the ROTC Department was represented.
 Also in 1983, the UNC Charlotte Army ROTC program was awarded the Omar Bradley Trophy, a regional award, for being the top rated cadets at Advanced Camp (Camp All-American), Fort Bragg, North Carolina.
 The cadets also placed first, both in the state and the Carolinas.